natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/variable_unpacking.rst

 Replacement of unnecessary elements ``_``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Often only some of the elements of an iterated object are needed.
-The unpacking syntax requires that exactly as many variables as the elements in the object being iterated be specified.
+Often only some of elements of an iterated object are needed.
+Unpacking syntax requires that exactly as many variables as elements in the object being iterated be specified.

 If, for example, only VLAN, MAC and interface should be obtained from line, you still need to specify a variable for record type: